 - Control over the office environment, eg noise, heat, ventilation and lighting.

-3.2 The main problems with working from home are similar to those of running a decentralised business.
+The main problems are similar to those of running a decentralised business

 Particular risks and problems can include:

-Effective management of homeworkers can overcome most of these problems.
+Effective management of homeworkers can overcome most problems

-4.1 Employers should put the groundwork in place before starting to implement homeworking.
+Put the groundwork in place before starting to implement homeworking

 - Introduce a training plan.

-- Limit the size of the pilot people to a manageable amount.
+- Limit the size of the pilot to a manageable number of people.